 Two other Oscar-winners, Tender Mercies, starring Robert Duvall and Tess Harper, and The Trip to Bountiful, were also shot principally in Waxahachie at that time.

-The Crossroads of Texas Film Festival is a tribute festival that not only celebrates Waxahachie-made films, but also salutes films made in Texas or by Texans.
-Come join us for four days of fun, films, food, music and more!
+The Crossroads of Texas Film and Music Festival is a tribute event that not only celebrates Waxahachie-made films, but also salutes the best of Texas-made music and films.
+Join us for four days of fun, films, food, music and more!

 Bonnie and Clyde, 1967 –Faye Dunaway, Warren Beatty, Gene Hackman, Estelle Parsons.Oscars for Best Supporting Actress (Parsons) and cinematography (Burnett Guffrey).